RMSone/rmsone-js-sdk/README.md

 The RMS(one) Application SDK empowers third-party developers by providing a simple and intuitive integration with RMS(one) APIs.
 Other features of the SDK include dynamic APIs, execution of Risk Analysis Langauge (RAL) commands, the ability to run High-Definition (HD) models, position metrics, and many more.
 [//]: # (JK: Do you want to list only currently available features?
 Or perhaps list all features and somehow note which are available and which planned?)

-### What is the Risk Analysis Application Environment (RAAE)?
+### What is the Application Solution Framework (ASF)?
-The Risk Analysis Application Environment (RAAE) provides third-party developers an environment in which they can create and deploy custom web applications.
+The Application Solution Framework (ASF) provides third-party developers an environment in which they can create and deploy custom web applications.
 Developers use the RMS(one) Application SDK to create applications that utilize the capabilities exposed by RMS(one) platform.
-RAAE offers developers the ability to combine multiple web applications in a common RMS(one) UI and handles the submission and installation of web applications.
+ASF offers developers the ability to combine multiple web applications in a common RMS(one) UI and handles the submission and installation of web applications.

 ##Installing the SDK